 Matthew 16:18; Matthew 28:18-20; John 20:21-22; Acts 1:8; Luke 14:12-14; Ephesians 2:13-22; 1 Peter 1:9; 2 Corinthians 5:17-19; 1 Corinthians 10:31; Acts 2:42-47

 King Jesus will return one day to fully reconcile God with man, and heaven with earth.
 Everything will be good, right, true, and full of abundant beauty.
 Jesus will fully usher in God’s Kingdom of joy and justice.
-And He will remove all the sin, evil, and brokenness along with any who seek to counter His good and just reign because managing good and evil on their own terms was what enslaved, corrupted, and eroded the world in the first place.
+And He will get the hell out of earth, removing all the sin, evil, and brokenness along with any who seek to counter His good and just reign because managing good and evil on their own terms was what enslaved, corrupted, and eroded the world in the first place.
 God will heal the world and the nations, and we will live together as Jesus' multiethnic and multicultural family in mutual harmony, service, and community.
 We will get to freely love God, each other, and creation, and we will continue to bring forth the potential of the world through work, play, and rest in the reconciled heaven and earth as we reflect God's goodness, glory, and grace forever.

 Core question: What is the end of history?
 What is ultimately worth placing my hope in?